StoPlay/stoplay-ext/README.md

 ## Contributing
-We understand that there are tons of other streaming services, that's why we are eager to share the stuff with everybody to enable everybody with this feature.
+We understand that there are tons of other streaming services, that's why we are eager to share the stuff with everybody to enable this feature for the service of your choice.

 To compile your dev version, see
 [Chrome Dev Getting Started](http://developer.chrome.com/extensions/getstarted.html#unpacked).